 Seeds or Pellets

 Seeds should make up only a small part of your cockatiel’s diet.
 They are highly palatable but also fattening.
-Likewise, if you feed your bird a seed mix, according to the Journal of Animal Physiology and Animal Nutrition, parrots tend to be selective.
+According to the Journal of Animal Physiology and Animal Nutrition, parrots tend to be selective if you feed your cockatiel a seed mix.
 They may only eat the seeds they prefer, leading to an unbalanced diet.

 Formulated diets are one of the best ways to feed them.
 Pellets are nutritionally balanced specifically for birds, so you should make their daily diet 75-80% pellets.

-One bird should have no more than 1.5-2 tablespoons of seed a day.
+One cockatiel should have no more than 1.5-2 tablespoons of seed a day.
 If you find leftovers at the end of the day, this could mean that too many seeds were given.
-You can try reducing the amount the next day.
+You can reduce the amount the next day.

 Fruits and Vegetables